mrpie95/CSIRO_Drone_FYP/crazyflie-lib-python-custom/README.md

 * Activate the environment: `source venv/bin/activate`
 * Connect the crazyflie and run an example: `python -m examples.basiclog`
 * Deactivate the virtualenv if you activated it `deactivate`

-Note: For systems that support [make](https://www.gnu.org/software/make/manual/html_node/Simple-Makefile.html), the first four steps can be replaced with `make venv`

-Note: The first three steps can be skipped if you don't mind installing cflib dependencies system-wide.

 # Testing
 ### With docker and the toolbelt